YoungMahesh/syntax-notes/debian.md

 less file1.txt      # #view contents of 'file1.txt' one screenful at a time.

+### terminal management
+echo $SHELL  # check which shell terminal  is currently using chsh -s /bin/bash  # change default shell to bash, logout and login again to see the changes

 ### time management
 date  # print current date and time